kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 Don’t panic.
 You’ve been looking at these types of curves already.
 A cubic Bézier curve goes from point A to point D, while also doing its very best to get near points B and C on the way, like a dog running across the park, being distracted by interesting trees.

 Let's review the examples from earlier.
 In both examples above, point A is in the bottom left and point D is in the top right.

+$[=s=]

 With the linear curve, points B and C happen to be in an exact straight line:

 ![width=40%](images/Linear.png)

 With ease-in-ease-out, point B is directly to the right of point A, and point C is directly to the left of point D. You can imagine the line being pulled from A towards B, then C takes over, then D:

 ![width=40%](images/Easing.png)

+$[=s=]

 Finally, here's what the ease-in and ease-out curves look like.
 With the ease-in curve, point C is directly under point D, and with the ease-out curve, B is under A: